 I hope you continue to enjoy this series.
 And, I hope I’m piquing your interest so that you’ll make a journey to Abruzzo to experience its raw, majestic beauty, and the incredible kindness and hospitality of its inhabitants.

 Sulmona is a great place to make your center of operations in Abruzzo.
 And, Novelia Giannantonio, who lives there with her delightful husband Peppe, knows everyone.
 She introduced me to Nunzio and orchestrated my day on the mountain.
-If you’re looking for a place to stay contact Novelia about her lovely spacious two-bedroom Casa di Cuore, which she rents out.
+If you’re looking for a place to stay contact Novelia about her lovely spacious two-bedroom Casa di Cuore, which she rents out (I can put you in touch with her, just send me a note from my contact link).
 She and Peppe will make sure you’re pointed in the right direction about things to do.

 Another wonderful resource, which covers so many things about Sulmona (including other options for accommodations) is WelcomeToSulmona.com.
 It’s the best English language resource guide to Sulmona.